joshpeterson/summa/book/third_part_of_the_summa_theologica/treatise_on_the_incarnation/of_the_defects_of_body_assumed_by_the_son_of_god/prologue.md

 (2) Whether He assumed the obligation of being subject to these defects?
 (3) Whether He contracted these defects?
 (4) Whether He assumed all these defects?

-* Whether The Son Of God In Human Nature Ought To Have Assumed Defects Of Body?
-* Whether Christ Was Of Necessity Subject To These Defects?
-* Whether Christ Contracted These Defects?
-* Whether Christ Ought To Have Assumed All The Bodily Defects Of Men?